Ken Graham: Awards and honors

 In 2005, he won a Bronze medal from the United States Department of Commerce due to his office's actions during Hurricane Katrina.
 In 2008, while Meteorologist In Charge of the NWS office in Baton Rouge, Graham and his office received the Department of Commerce Bronze medal for innovative services during hurricanes Gustav and Ike.
 Graham also won the National Weather Association’s Operational Meteorology Award for his office's response to the Deepwater Horizon spill and was included as one of the recipients of the Department of Commerce Gold Medal Award for Decision Support Service that was presented to NOAA.
 Ken received the National Weather Museum’s Weather Hero Award for 2010.
-In addition, Graham was given the Louisiana Governor's Emergency Service Award in 2014.
+In addition, Graham was given the Louisiana Governor's Emergency Service Award in 2014, Weatherperson of the Year in 2022, and the Robert and Joanne Simpson Hurricane Award in 2023.

-Graham was invited to speak at the Natural Disaster Expo that took place at the Miami Beach Convention Center in February 2021.
+Graham is a member of the American Meteorological Society, National Weather Association, and the International Association of Emergency Managers.
+He is also a licensed amateur radio operator.
+Graham spoke at the Natural Disaster Expo that took place at the Miami Beach Convention Center in February 2021.